 Its popularity is achieved in the middle ages, when people began to use chamomile as a remedy for numerous diseases such as: asthma, stomach pain, elevated body temperature, calming the nerves, inflammation, nausea, skin problems.

-The healing properties of chamomile come from the florets, who is contain evaporating oils (bisabolol, bisabolol oxide A and B and matricine), flavonoids and other therapeutic substances.
+The healing properties of chamomile is come from the florets, who is contain evaporating oils (bisabolol, bisabolol oxide A and B and matricine), flavonoids and other therapeutic substances.

 Scientific research has confirmed, that chamomile has antibacterial, antifungal, anti-allergic and antiseptic properties.
 They also found that chamomile increases the number of white blood cells in the blood.
 Also, chamomile facilitates digestion, relieves bloating of the stomach.
 Chamomile alleviates stress and anxiety.